Aron marinelli x B Urhg21r Ew unsplash

 June 2025 KLM strike: major disruptions expected at Schiphol Airport

-A full-day strike by KLM ground staff would cause major disruptions at Amsterdam’s Schiphol Airport, adding to the pressure already created by the NATO Summit, which wraps up on June 26.
+The full-day strike by KLM ground staff on June 28th is set to cause major disruptions at Amsterdam’s Schiphol Airport, further compounding the pressure already heightened by the NATO Summit, which concludes on June 26th.

 Schiphol is already dealing with some serious challenges.
 One runway is closed for maintenance, and another is being taken out of service to serve as a parking area for private jets carrying NATO VIPs.
 On top of that, the busy summer travel rush is right around the corner, with school holidays across the Netherlands starting on July 5.